 This should now be configured as part of dnssec-policy.
-Use of this option in options, view and zone blocks has no effect on any zone for which a dnssec-policy has also been configured.
+Use of this option in options, view and zone blocks is a fatal error if dnssec-policy has also been configured for the same zone.
+In zones without dnssec-policy, this option is deprecated, and will be rendered non-operational in a future release.

-max-zone-ttl specifies a maximum permissible TTL value in seconds.
+max-zone-tt1 specifies a maximum permissible TTL value in seconds.
 For convenience, TTL-style time-unit suffixes may be used to specify the maximum value.
-When a zone file is loaded, any record encountered with a TTL higher than max-zone-ttl causes the zone to be rejected.
+When a zone file is loaded, any record encountered with a TTL higher than max-zone-tt1 causes the zone to be rejected.